-The Regional Coordinator of ESS is Scott Yost.
-He oversees the process of screening and evaluating students for special education when necessary.
+The Exceptional Student Services Evaluations Coordinators are Suganya Swamy and Barbara Deppisch.
+They oversee the process of screening and evaluating students for special education when necessary.

-The Exceptional Student Services Team is comprised of Scott Yost, Leti Meyer, Amanda Wayman, Barbara Deppisch, and Suganya Swamy.
+The Exceptional Student Services Team is comprised of Susan Osborn, Suganya Swamy, Barbara Deppisch, Alyssa Beauregard, and Daniela Oliverio-Lauderdale.
 They are responsible for case management and providing student services for all students with IEPs.